Federal Criminal Defense Attorneys in Tampa, FL

 Felony Investigations in Federal Court

-More serious federal crimes include various white collar offenses such as fraud, mortgage fraud, gun charges, immigration crimes such as illegal entry) or drug offenses.
+More serious federal crimes include fraud, gun charges, drug crimes, or immigration crimes such as illegal entry.

 Recent statistics show that federal prosecutors have a 94% conviction rate.
 The penalties for federal crimes are severe.
 When you first learn that you are under investigation, it is critical that you do NOT talk to any law enforcement agent or investigator.
 Instead, seek out the services of a criminal defense attorney immediately.